m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 ## Queueing Lock Implementation
 ![](https://assets.omscs.io/64C44444-FF38-4F73-80C2-60198EE906BD.png)

-The atomic operation involves the variable `queuelast`, but the rest of the locking code doesn’t involve that variable.
-Any invalidation traffic concerned with cached values of `queuelock` aren’t going to concern the spinning that occurs on any of the elements in the flags array.
+The atomic operation involves the variable `queuelast`, but the rest of the locking code doesn't involve that variable.
+Any invalidation traffic concerned with cached values of `queuelock` aren't going to concern the spinning that occurs on any of the elements in the flags array.

 From a latency perspective, this lock is not very efficient.
 It performs a more complex atomic operation, `read_and_increment` which takes more cycles than a standard `test_and_set`.

 From a delay perspective, this lock is good.
 Each lock holder directly signals the next element in the queue that the lock has been freed.

 From a contention perspective, this lock is much better than any locks we have discussed, since the atomic is only executed once up front and is not part of the spinning code.
-The atomic operation and the spinning code are involve separate variables, so cache invalidation on the atomic variable doesn’t impact spinning.
+The atomic operation and the spinning code are involve separate variables, so cache invalidation on the atomic variable doesn't impact spinning.

 In order to realize these contention gains, we must have a cache coherent architecture.
 Otherwise, spinning must involve remote memory references.
 In addition, we have to make sure that every element is on a different cache line.
 Otherwise, when we change the value of one element in the array, we will invalidate the entire cache line, so the processors spinning on other elements will have their caches invalidated.